Southwest Contemporary Vol. 8 — Medium + Support

 - Submit 5 images/videos/audio files of different artworks (each file no larger than 10 MB).

 - Artists must ensure high quality of images in JPG format.
-(Print-quality images will be requested at a later date.)
+(Print-quality images will be requested at a later date if needed.)

 - Collectives should make a single submission.